-As part of the process for enrollment of PG&E customers in the City of Winters, at its December 12, 2019 meeting, the Board will need to adopt Addendum 1 to its Implementation Plan and Statement of Intent.
-The approved Implementation Plan Addendum 1 must then be filed with the California Public Utilities Commission prior to December 31, 2019 in order for VCEA to be able to enroll PG&E's Winters customers in 2021.
+As part of the process for enrollment of PG&E customers in the City of Winters the Board will need to adopt the Addendum 1 to its Implementation Plan and Statement of Intent.
+The approved Implementation Plan Addendum 1 must then be filed with the California Public Utilities Commission prior to December 31, 2019 in order for VCE to be able to enroll PG&E's Winters customers in 2021.